PayDock/e-commerce-commercetools-npm/README.md

 widget.currencyCode.setPaymentSource(paymentSource)
 widget.setAdditionalInfo(additionalInfo)
 ```
-For wallets you must set form validation state:
+3. For wallets you must set a validation state in the form validation state:

 ```javascript
 widget.setIsValidForm(true);
 ```

-3. Paydock gets the vault token for the payment.
+4. Paydock gets the vault token for the payment.

 ```javascript
 widget.getVaultToken()
 ```

-4. Paydock creates a payment by updating the existing Commercetools API "makePaymentRequest".
+5. Paydock creates a payment by updating the existing Commercetools API "makePaymentRequest".

 ### 6. Populate the createPayment function